-Initially, the physician fills out the subjective portion, which includes any information received from the patient, such as history of illnesses, surgical history, current medications and allergies.
+Initially, the physician fills out the subjective portion, which includes any information received from the patient, such as the history of illnesses, surgical history, current medications, and allergies.

 Next, the assessment is where the doctor diagnosis the patient’s condition according to the medical history and objective data provided above.

 Finally, the plan is where the health care provider will treat the patient’s concerns – such as lab orders, radiological work, referrals, procedures performed, medications given, and education provided.
 This should address each item of the assessment and speak to what was discussed or advised with the patient, as well as scheduling for further review or follow-ups.